LivePersonInc/developer-center/README.md

 If you have not already done so, make sure your computer has Ruby installed.
 Here's a helpful guide on how best do that on [Mac](http://railsapps.github.io/installrubyonrails-mac.html) (you can stop once Ruby is installed, you don't need Rails) and on [any other system](https://www.ruby-lang.org/en/documentation/installation/).

 Once you have installed Ruby, clone this repository to your machine.
 Once done, navigate to it using Terminal or your preferred command line interface.
-Follow these steps to run the site from your machine:
+Follow the steps below to run the site from your machine. **If you're on Windows, don't forget to run your CLI as an admin**.

 **First time install**

+0. Run `gem install bundler`.
+This will install Ruby's package manager which is required for all following commands.
 1. Run `bundle install`.
 This will install all the gems/plugins that the site depends on.
 2. Run `bundle exec jekyll build`.
 This builds the `_site` folder for the first time on your machine.
 The `bundle exec` prefix makes sure that bundler "watches" your build and installs any dependencies that might be missing.
 It's a precaution and is thus not mandatory.
 3. Run `bundle exec jekyll serve`.
 This builds the site and serves it over localhost:4000 (by default, you can change the `port` parameter in `config.yml` to whatever port you'd prefer).